abhinavgpt1/techstack101/README.md

+## Aim of repository
-Contains tech stacks basic implementation with some documentation (unmaintained in future)
+Contain (and not maintain) basic implementation of tech stack with some documentation to refer in future